daltonmenezes/aura-theme/packages/mattermost/README.md

 </p>

 <p align="center">
-✨ A beautiful dark theme for  and other apps
+✨ A beautiful dark theme for Mattermost and other apps
   <br><br>

   <!-- Patreon -->